 - 1. If catch handling protocols are not followed when an observer is on board.
 Captain supposed to hand observer the laminated Information Sheet located on the vessel. - 2.
 Discarding poor quality or damaged fish without placing on measuring strip - 3.
 Allocated or regulated fish discarded down the conveyor without measuring, or picked out of checker-pen - 4.
-Fish discarded either out of camera view or not at a designated control point described in their VMP - 5.
-The measuring strip is taken out of camera view during the measuring period - 6.
-Fish not placed straight or flat on the strip due to stiffness or rigor. - 7.
+Fish that are assigned as Fish NK because they are discarded either out of camera view or not at a designated control point described in their VMP - 5.
+If a length cannot be collected due to part of the fish (nose and/or tail) being blocked by a hand or object. - 6.
+The measuring strip is taken out of camera view during the measuring period - 7.
+Fish not placed straight or flat on the strip due to stiffness or rigor. - 8.
 If no attempt to retain a high volume species for measurement is made (i.e. all are discarded during sorting), regardless of quantity.